xnau/pardibee/readme.txt

 == Upgrade Notice ==

-2.5 is an important feature, security, and bugfix update
+2.5.1 is a minor feature and bugfix update

 == Plugin Support ==